sebpiq/AudioParam/README.md

 Usage
 =======

-**note** a full example is available [here](http://sebpiq.github.io/AudioParam/test/example.html).
+**note : ** a full example is available [here](http://sebpiq.github.io/AudioParam/test/example.html).

-Downaload the latest stable release from [dist/](https://github.com/sebpiq/AudioParam/tree/master/dist), and put the file in your webpage.

-Then create an `AudioParam` :
+Download the latest stable release from [dist/](https://github.com/sebpiq/AudioParam/tree/master/dist), and put the file in your webpage.
+Then create an `AudioParam` like so :

 ```javascript